fhabib229/fhabib229.github.io/src/pages/about.md

 ## Hi there

 My name is Faris Habib.
-I’ve been coding for 2-3 years and recently I completed a 9 month, intense, software engineering immersive with Hack Reactor, based in San Francisco.

 I enjoy coding for how you can virtually build anything without needing to worry about the cost of replication.
 I have an unstoppable curiosity for understanding how things work to improve lives.
 I believe that communication and dedication are essential to grow as an engineer and I enjoy collaborating with my teammates to ensure our clients’ problems are solved.

-In my free time I enjoy reading, backpacking, gaming, weightlifting, concerts, and watching corny adventure movies.
+In my free time I enjoy working out, hiking, scuba diving, reading, concerts, and gaming.

-`youtube: wOo6VKu5FjU`
+`youtube: UVuS4U22DJo`